yongrenjie/sphinx-exec-directive/docs/options.rst

    .. exec::

-      print(x)
+      print(f'x is *still* equal to {x}')

 |hr|

 .. exec::

-      print(x)
+   print(f'x is *still* equal to {x}')

 Note that these variables are cleared upon encountering any code block where the ``context`` option is not explicitly enabled.
-So, if we were to try to print ``x`` again at this point, it would fail.
+So, if we were to try to print ``x`` again at this point, it would fail, because the block immediately above this did not use the ``context`` option.

+If this option is enabled, context for Python code blocks will always be carried through code blocks of other languages.

 Interspersed text
 -----------------

-The `:intertext:` option may be used to insert text between the code and stdout blocks.
+The ``:intertext:`` option may be used to insert text between the code and stdout blocks.
 Basic RST syntax can be used.

 .. code-block:: rst